Merging Data

 To use a query list, SaveToDB users must select it in the Connection Wizard dialog box.

-The topics below show samples for the xls.objects table.
+The following sections provide examples for the xls.objects table.

 Merging Data to Tables

-To merge data to a table, specify it as an INSERT object.
+To merge data into a table, specify it as an INSERT object.

 For example: